-Similarly, data show that industries do tend to cluster; raising the question of why this phenomenon takes place given today's advanced abilities.
+Similarly, data shows that industries do tend to cluster, in urban areas or elsewhere, raising the question why this phenomenon takes place given today's advanced abilities.
 The answer to this question is that industrial clusters embody certain advantages:

 • Trust.
 Clusters include, by and large, people with similar backgrounds, language, culture, religion and customs.
 It is thus easier to develop trust, among organizations and people, leading to lower transactions costs between firms whether they are trading partners or horizontal collaborators/competitors.
 In most cases this trust is based on relationships forged outside the work environment.
-Thus, Hollywood, Wall Street and Silicon Valley are famous for their deal making ability, based on deal participants' reputation and familiarity, giving them a competitive advantage over outsiders.
+Thus, Hollywood, Wall Street and Silicon Valley are famous for their deal making ability, based on deal participants reputation and familiarity, giving them a competitive advantage over outsiders.

-3 Examples include the Incense Route along the Horn of Africa, carpet-weaving in North-West Persia, glass-blowing in Phoenicia, the obsidian industry of Teotihuacán, Mexico-the pre-Aztec culture that introduced the world to chocolate-all of which were keys to economic growth.
+&lt;sup>1 Examples include the Incense Route along the Horn of Africa, carpet-weaving in North-West Persia, glass-blowing in Phoenicia, the obsidian industry of Teotihuacán, Mexico - the pre-Aztec culture that introduced the world to chocolate - all of which were keys to economic growth.